Charities we recommend

 We’ve partnered with charities, organisations and local communities to create a wilder future for Ingleborough.
 Together we can restore nature, give wildlife a hoe and help tackle the climate crisis.

-WWF is the world’s leading independent conservation organisation.
+WWF (World Wildlife Fund) is the world’s leading independent conservation organisation.
 Our mission is to create a world where people and wildlife can thrive together.

 To achieve our mission, we’re finding ways to help transform the future for the world’s wildlife, rivers, forests and seas; pushing for a reduction in carbon emissions that will avoid catastrophic climate change; and pressing for measures to help people live sustainably, within the means of our one planet.